Article Medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 Dr. Gavin Chan has a background in intensive care, anaesthesia, and emergency medicine.
 Since 2004, Dr. Chan has provided cosmetic procedures, including anti-wrinkle injections, dermal fillers, liposuction, fat transfer, skin needling, and laser treatments.
 He is a doctor trainer for various dermal fillers and anti-wrinkle injections.

-Quick Facts on non-surgical face lifts
+Quick Facts on Facial Shape

 - The Golden Ratio, or Phi, can be used to help achieve ideal facial proportions.

 - Jaw squareness can be reduced with anti-wrinkle injections